 8. Paddington would struggle to re-enter the UK as unskilled worker, while his previous escapades would count against him.

-“There are no work permits for unskilled workers anymore and the most significant thing is that he’ll have worked in breach of conditions and that is a discretionary ban on entry, even if you’ve got a work permit.
+“‘There are no work permits for unskilled workers anymore and the most significant thing is that he’ll have worked in breach of conditions and that could result in a ban on entry, even if you’ve got a work permit.
 The main issue is whether you have a sponsor.”